Qualified Medical Child Support Orders

 A QMCSO must be provided to the Plan Administrator to determine if it meets the legal requirements for a QMCSO.
 If it does, the alternate beneficiary is considered a beneficiary for the purposes of ERISA and is enrolled as a dependent of the employee participant.
 If the Plan Administrator receives a medical child support order that relates to you, you will be notified and then informed of the decision as to whether the order is qualified.

-A copy of the Plan’s QMCSO procedures are available, free of charge, upon written request to the Benefits Section of Human Resources at firstname.lastname@example.org.
+A copy of the Plan’s QMCSO procedures is available, free of charge, upon written request to Human Resources.